 Under the terms of the plan, each participant is eligible to defer portions of their base pay, annual bonus, or receipt of common stock otherwise payable under a vested performance unit award.
 Each participant can elect a fixed distribution date for the participant's deferral account other than certain required performance unit award deferrals credited to the discretionary account, which will be distributed after the later of the date of the participant's termination of employment or the date the participant attains age 62.
 Upon termination of a participant's employment with the company, the plan requires a lump-sum distribution of the deferral account, excluding the required performance unit award deferrals, unless the participant had elected an installment distribution.
 Upon a participant's death, the plan provides that a participant's distributions accelerate and will be paid in a lump sum to the participant's beneficiary.
+We may terminate the plan and accelerate distributions to participants, but only to the extent and at the times permitted under the Internal Revenue Code.
 We may terminate the plan and accelerate distributions upon a change in control, which is not a payment event under the plan.
 In conjunction with the approval of the plan, our Board of Directors also adopted an amendment to the Marten Transport, Ltd. 2005 Stock Incentive Plan to allow for deferral of receipt of income from a performance unit award under the plan.
-As of December 31, 2014, 70,514 shares of Company common stock were credited to account balances within the plan.
+Such deferral is also provided for within the Marten Transport, Ltd. 2015 Equity Incentive Plan.
+As of December 31, 2015, 90,143 shares of Company common stock were credited to account balances within the plan.
 These shares were required performance unit award deferrals of vested awards, and dividends earned on such shares.

-13. Fair Value of Financial Instruments
+15. Fair Value of Financial Instruments

-The carrying amounts of accounts receivable and accounts payable approximate fair value because of the short maturity of these instruments.
+The carrying amounts of cash equivalents, accounts receivable and accounts payable approximate fair value because of the short maturity of these instruments.
 The carrying amount of our long-term debt approximates fair value as its interest rate is based upon prevailing market rates.

-14. Commitments and Contingencies
+16. Commitments and Contingencies

-We are committed to new revenue equipment expenditures of \$80.4 million in 2015, building construction and acquisition expenditures of \$6.5 million in 2015 and operating lease obligation expenditures totaling \$866,000 through 2018.
+We are committed to new revenue equipment expenditures of \$38.8 million in 2016, building construction expenditures of \$2.0 million in 2016 and operating lease obligation expenditures totaling \$464,000 through 2019.